Analysis: GOP vexed by factions on replacing health law

 They may find support from Republican governors who expanded Medicaid under the health law.
 GOP congressional leaders could gravitate to this camp.

 The biggest challenge for pragmatists will be to win over some Democrats for replacement legislation.
 While repealing most of "Obamacare" is possible with a simple majority in the Senate, 60 votes would probably be needed for a replacement.
-There will only be 52 GOP senators next year.
+There will only be 52 GOP senators in the coming congressional session.

 "Republicans need a fancy Rose Garden repeal ceremony...and I expect them to have one," said Dan Mendelson, CEO of the consulting firm Avalere Health.
 "On the other hand, there's 20 million people with health insurance under the ACA, and they don't want to dump them.
 There's no clear path for how to square that conflict."

-Note: EDITOR'S NOTE: An AP News Analysis